GriffithsLab/LabNotebook/content/project/brain_damage/index.md

 <img src="/img/griffiths2013_tracts.png" align="right" margin="15px 15px 15px 15px" width="400" />

-The effects of white matter damage on cognitive and neural function has been a subject of major interest for me for many years.
-In my PhD work I studied how different spatial profiles of damage following stroke resulted in differential types of linguistic impairments.

-A large part of my current work asks similar questions from a more systems level perspective: what is the impact of a given spatial profile of damage on the topological structure and dynamic behaviour in connectome-based neural mass models?
+The effects of white matter damage on cognitive and neural function is a subject of major interest for the group.
+Earlier work studied how different spatial profiles of damage following stroke resulted in differential types of linguistic impairments.
+A large part of our current work asks similar questions from a more systems level perspective: what is the impact of a given spatial profile of damage on the topological structure and dynamic behaviour in connectome-based neural mass models?

 <img src="/img/conwhat_atlases.png" align="left" margin="15px 15px 15px 15px" width="400" />